otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 This repository contains a Jenkins pipeline script that automates the build, test, and deployment process of a Node.js application using Docker and Kubernetes.
 The pipeline is designed to run on a Linux workstation and deploy the application to a Kubernetes cluster.

-The Node.js application is based on two microservices: the frontend interface performing CRUD operations on the MySQL database and presenting results.
+The Node.js application is based on two microservices: the frontend interface performing CRUD operations on the backend (MySQL database) and presenting results.

 ## Prerequisites